CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 The yothalot process reads its configuration from the `/etc/yothalot/config.txt` config file.
 In this configuration file you can configure your Yothalot process.
-We have a special [copernica-docs:Yothalot/configuration](configuration section) on this website that explains all the settings from this config file.
+We have a special [configuration section](copernica-docs:Yothalot/configuration) on this website that explains all the settings from this config file.